nutriot/bandcamp-api/README.md

 ### Validators

-As of version 0.5, this library includes a set of _experimental_ validators for the API.
+This library includes a set of _experimental_ validators for the API.
 Since these are undocumented at this point, it takes a bit of trial and error to get them right.

 #### Valibot